nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'log_type' => 'file',

+This parameter determines where the Nextcloud logs are sent.

-By default the Nextcloud logs are sent to the ``nextcloud.log`` file in the default Nextcloud data directory.
+``file``: the logs are written to file ``nextcloud.log`` in the default Nextcloud data directory.
+The log file can be changed with parameter ``logfile``.

-If syslogging is desired, set this parameter to ``syslog``.
-Setting this parameter to ``errorlog`` will use the PHP error_log function for logging.
+``syslog``: the logs are sent to the system log.
+This requires a syslog daemon to be active.
+``errorlog``: the logs are sent to the PHP ``error_log`` function.
+``systemd``: the logs are sent to the Systemd journal.
+This requires a system that runs Systemd and the Systemd journal.
+The PHP extension ``systemd`` must be installed and active.

 Defaults to ``file``